Keeping calm with a screaming baby is easier said than done. Tensions and emotions run high during those first few days, weeks and months.

 8. Your network is broader than you think

 New mums and dads can access a number of resources, although some are not immediately obvious.
-As well as friends and family, don’t be afraid to call your health visitor, GP, or our support line (0300 330 0700).
-Especially if you’re afraid your frustration is getting too much and you’re at risk of harming your baby.
+As well as friends and family, don’t be afraid to call your health visitor or GP.
+This is especially true if you’re afraid your frustration is getting too much and you’re at risk of harming your baby.

 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.